jeannn/flappyBird/README.md

 ### Dependencies

+You can play the game directly without any dependencies

-Before running the code, make sure you have:
+but if you want to have a look at the code make sure you have:

 Unity Hub
 Visual Studio or VS Code (for C# script editing)
 Works on Windows, macOS, and Linux

-### Installing

-git remote add origin https://github.com/jeannn/flappyBird.git

-#### To view or modify the code:

-Clone this repository

-Open the folder in Unity Hub

-Click Open Project

-Wait for Unity to import all assets.

 #### To play the game directly: